senyoIsaac/senyoIsaac.github.io/_pages/about.md

   <a href="#" style="text-decoration: none; color: inherit;">
     <img src="https://senyoIsaac.github.io/images/about/resiliency.jpg" alt="Natural Hazards & Civil Infrastructure Resiliency" style="width: 100%; height: auto;">
     <div style="padding: 15px;">
-      <h3 style="margin: 0;">Natural Hazards & Civil Infrastructure Resiliency</h3>
+      <h3 style="margin: 0;">1.
+Natural Hazards & Civil Infrastructure Resiliency</h3>
-      <p style="font-size: 14px; color: #555;">Nature is providing us a real-time failure data on our built environment.The blessings of disaster!
-How are we not learning from this?
-The real question I ask myself: How can emerging AI technologies optimize infrastructure system modelling and design to predict and prevent failures? </p>
+      <p style="font-size: 14px; color: #555;">Our built environment is continuously stress-tested by natural and operational forces, generating real-time data on its points of failure.
+Yet, the engineering field lacks robust methodologies to systematically learn from these events.
+Shouldn't we seek to address this gap by exploring the integration of emerging AI technologies into infrastructure lifecycle modeling?
+My primary objective is to create adaptive models that can not only simulate performance under extreme conditions but also actively predict and pinpoint potential failures, thereby informing more resilient and pre-emptive design paradigms.</p>
     </div>
   </a>
 </div>